arangodb-managed/terraform-provider-oasis/README.md

 Api keys can be generated and viewed under the user's dashboard view on the API Keys tab.
-On a logged in view, navigate to [API Keys](https://cloud.arangodb.com/dashboard/user/api-keys) and hit the button labelled `New API key`.
+On a logged in view, navigate to [API Keys](https://cloud.arangodb.com/dashboard/user/api-keys) and hit the button labeled `New API key`.
 This will generate a set of keys which can be used with ArangoDB's public API.

 Retrieving relevant IDs
 -----------------------